creviceapp/creviceapp/README.md

 ### Button gestures
 As you may know, mouse gestures with buttons is called "rocker gestures" in mouse gesture utility communities.
 But we call it "button gestures" here.
-CreviceApp supports two kinds of button gestures.
+Crevice supports two kinds of button gestures.
 Both these button gestures are almost the same except that the one have `@on` clause and the other do not have it.

 `@if` clause takes an argument any of following; `LeftButton`, `MiddleButton`, `RightButton`, `WheelUp`, `WheelDown`, `WheelLeft`, `WheelRight`, `X1Button`, `X2Button`.